olibre/GreatTips/team/bloatware-technical-debt.md

 * Split too-big-modules in autonomous smaller ones
 * Extract third parties from core source code (keep only the code with company ownership)
 * Move all third party in artifact repositories (can be other Git  repositories)
-* Produce exactly the same binaries from the same SHA1 (100% same content) => Do not embed timestamp in produced binaries
+* Produce exactly the same binaries from the same SHA1 (100% same content) => Do not embed timestamps in produced binaries
 * Add in the produced delivery the version of each 3rd party, the version of each tool, the OS version and other build dependencies